Conference Reimbursement Procedure

 • Cancellation insurance for flights is covered and is encouraged.

 • Nearly every funding source requires you to book economy / coach class for flights (for students, it is extremely rare to have a funding source for business class).
 In general, you should book the cheapest direct flight with a reasonable schedule.
-However, representatives from the Finance department have said that Air Canada Tango and Flex flights will always be considered coverable (note: this claim has not been tested by anyone).
+However, representatives from the Finance department have said that Air Canada Tango and Flex flights will always be considered coverable (note: Flex flights are confirmed to be covered, not Tange (TBD for someone)).

 Before The Trip